Walking La Promenade Plantée: French Ancestor of New York City’s High Line Park

 The view looking down into the park from the entrance above.

-The model for its contemporary American cousin, The High Line, Paris’s Promenade Plantée––also known as the Coulée Verte or “Flowing Green”––was the world’s first and only elevated park before its New York relative spawned numerous followers, including Chicago’s Bloomingdale Trail, Philadelphia’s Reading Viaduct, Rotterdam’s Hofplein station, and a recently announced new elevated structure in Mexico City that will link a subway station to the city’s largest park, Chapultepec Forest.
+The model for its contemporary American cousin, The High Line, Paris’s Promenade Plantée––also known as the Coulée Verte or “Flowing Green”––was the world’s first and only elevated park before its New York relative spawned numerous followers, including Chicago’s Bloomingdale Trail, Philadelphia’s Reading Viaduct, Rotterdam’s Hofplein station, and plans for an elevated structure in Mexico City that will link a subway station to the city’s largest park, Chapultepec Forest.

 Covered passages open onto open expansive and intimate seating areas.